Special Open House On 22 June - Click Here right arrow

 The leg ulcer forms when the blood flow is blocked, and there is a drop in oxygen levels.
 Your leg will then swell and become discolored below the knee.
 If you have chronic leg ulcers, it's vital to get the proper treatment quickly.
 Often, people wait too long to get their ulcer treated, and it usually results in the patient getting an infection.

-Dr. O'Donnell is a highly sought-after expert in the field of vein and wound care.
+Dr. O'Donnell is a highly sought-after expert in the field of Annapolis wound care.

 Her treatments are fast, safe, and effective.
 During your consultation Annapolis vein specialist Dr. O'Donnell will discuss all of your minimally invasive treatment options, such as: